gopheracademy/gopheracademy-web/content/advent-2018/mage-best-practices.md

 ### Reusing Mage Code

-Of course, all this code is mostly the same across projects, so sharing it between projects should be a priotity.
+Of course, all this code is mostly the same across projects, so sharing it between projects should be a priority.
 That's easy with the new mage:import directive.
 This will bring in all the mage targets from the given package as targets for anyone that runs this magefile.
 If you import it without the _ you can use common helper functions from the package as well.
 An easy way to